AVSystem/developer-zone/docs/Coiote_IoT_DM/multi_firmware_update.md

 ## Firmware Update Object `/33629`

 Object `/33629` defines the update process using **4 Update States** representing the phase of the update process.
-It knows a total of **13 Update Results**  representing the most common outcomes of the firmware update process.
+Additionally, a total of **13 Update Results** may be reported, representing the most common outcomes of the firmware update process.

 * **Resource** `/33629/*/3` represents the **State**
 * **Resource** `/33629/*/5` represents the **Update Result**